smoleyxd/RCOS-Cilium/onboarding.md

  - Visibility: Cilium provides a clear view of what’s happening inside the cluster—what apps are talking, how much traffic is moving, and if anything unusual is occurring
  - Scalability: Cilium helps Kubernetes handle lots of applications without slowing down communication

+Terraform is the tool we will be using to handle the creation of the Kubernetes clusters that Cilium depends on for managing networking and security.

+## Terraform
+### What is Terraform?
+Terraform is a powerful tool that automates infrastructure.
+This means it allows us to define and manage our infrastructure (like servers, networks, and storage) using code, specifically in simple configuration files written in a language called HCL (HashiCorp Configuration Language).
+This process is called Infrastructure as Code (IaC), where you write code to describe the infrastructure and Terraform builds it for you.
+For our project, Terraform will be responsible for creating the Azure Kubernetes Service (AKS) cluster where Cilium will be deployed.

+### How does Terraform work?
+- **Configuration files:** Terraform uses configuration files written in HashiCorp Configuration Language (HCL) to define what infrastructure you need.
+These files are like blueprints that describe everything Terraform needs to build your environment.
+- **Providers:** Terraform interacts with different providers (like AWS, Azure, or Google Cloud) to create resources.
+In this project, we use the Azure (AKS) provider to set up our Kubernetes cluster
+- **Commands:** You use simple commands in the terminal to:
+  - **Initialize** Terraform (command: terraform init) – This prepares Terraform to work in your project, downloading any necessary plugins or dependencies
+  - **Plan** the changes (command: terraform plan) – This shows you what changes Terraform will make based on your configuration files
+  - **Apply** the changes (command: terraform apply) – This actually creates or updates the infrastructure as defined in your files.
+Terraform reads your code and interacts with the cloud provider to create or modify the resources
+  - **Destroy** the infrastructure (command: terraform destroy) – This removes all the resources Terraform created, so you don’t leave any resources running unnecessarily. **Very important:** You MUST run "terraform destroy" every time you are done using the cluster you just created to avoid leaving resources running and incurring unnecessary costs

 ## Deploying Kubernetes and Cilium with Terraform on Azure